dinhhung2512/Archon/README.md

 - `requeueInterruptedBlocks`
   - Optional.
 Default = true
   - If you disable this feature, this chain's blocks which get interrupted by a higher priority chain **WILL NOT** be requeued and mined after the higher priority chain finishes.
+  - Only used if Archon is running in priority mode with block interrupting enabled (which is the default).
     - Use case: If this chain is a testnet chain or something you don't really care about mining every block for.
+- `maximumRequeueTimes`
+  - Optional.
+  - Specify a maximum number of times that a block for this chain will be requeued.
+  - Only used if Archon is running in priority mode with block interrupting enabled (which is the default), and `requeueInterruptedBlocks` has not been disabled for this chain.
+    - Use case: For something like mining a testnet where you don't want to continually mine the same block if it keeps getting interrupted by a higher priority chain.

 ## Global Configuration Options
 Use these configuration options to control Archon's behavior.
 - `gracePeriod`
   - Required.
+  - __The amount of time that must elapse after a block starts, before Archon considers the block to be "complete".__
-  - **This value is extremely important**, it is used as a timer by Archon to determine how much time must elapse after a block starts before Archon can send the next queued block to be mined.
+  - **This value is extremely important**, it is used as a timer by Archon to determine how much time must elapse after a block starts before Archon can send the next queued block to be mined, and also whether or not a new block should cause an old block to be interrupted (and perhaps requeued).
 Set it too small, and Archon will instruct your miners to start mining a new block before they've finished scanning the previous one.
 Conversely, set it too long, and you risk missing blocks entirely.
-Ideally it should be set around 5 seconds longer than your regular scan times, 5 seconds just to give it a safety net.
+Ideally it should be set around 5 seconds longer than your regular scan times. *(5 seconds just to give it a safety net to compensate for fluctuations)*
 - `priorityMode`
   - Optional.
 Default = true
   - This controls how Archon determines the order in which to send blocks to be mined.